danali-bst/bayesian-cif/README.md

 --------------------------------------------------------------------------------
 ## 2. Installing / Loading the Function

-Download or clone this repository, then load the function directly into R:
+Download or clone this repository and source("bayesian_cif.R") from working directory, or load the function directly into R via the following command in R:

 ```r
 # Source directly from GitHub